burk992/pyBNB/README.md

 # pyBNB
-This is a repo for Project 1 of the Data Analytics Boot Camp through Washington University in St. Louis, partnered with edX.
+This is a repository to conclude Project 1 of the Data Analytics Boot Camp through Washington University in St. Louis, partnered with edX.

 **Authors**